 Frame stiffness is often the first thing I take note of when I test ride different touring bikes.
-It’s one of the most important characteristics on a touring bike with front and rear panniers because it improves the handling at high speeds and prevents speed wobbles.
+It’s one of the most important characteristics of a touring bike with front and rear panniers because it improves handling at high speeds and prevents speed wobbles.

 Getting it fixed

-For a repair on any frame (aluminium, titanium or steel), a ‘weld up’ over the top of a crack is not enough.
+For a repair on any frame, a ‘weld up’ over the top of a crack is usually not enough.
 To make the weld strong, new material is required in the form of a gusset or sleeve.

 Professional frame builders can modify steel frames relatively easily – just about anything can be replaced or redone.
-You can attach bidon points and disc brake tabs; you can even replace head tubes and re-space rear ends!
+You can attach bidon mounts and disc brake tabs; you can even replace individual frame tubes, head tubes and re-space the rear dropouts.

-In my experience, strength comes most from the design and build-quality of a frame, rather than the material it is built with.
-A high-quality frame is actually quite unlikely to break on a bike tour, unless it goes through a traumatic experience such as a big crash.
+Strength comes mostly from the engineering and build quality of a frame, rather than the material it is built with.
+A high-quality frame is very unlikely to break on a bike tour unless it goes through a traumatic experience such as a big front-end crash.